Nrapendra786/springboot-salesforce-account-demo/sf-account-application/README.md

      Follow the guidelines on /sf-pub-sub-java-client/README.md
 # 3) sf-account.management-service
   This service notifies read data from kafka-topic, write data to local database and allow use to see data stored on database on swagger-ui.
+   # How to use sf-account.management-service
+    Follow the guidelines on /sf-account.management-service/README.md

 # Start Application
    cd [path to rootfolder]